j8ycey/CarCar/README.md

   - price of the sale
 - List of specific sales person's sales history via drop down.
 List should show:
   - sales person, customer, VIN, price of the sale
+- When an automobile is purchased, remove it from inventory

 - Create navbar links:
   - Create salesperson form